stidsborg/Cleipnir.ResilientFunctions/README.md

 Sometimes the simplest approach to understand something is to see it in action.
 During this chapter we will work our way step-by-step from a simple order-flow in an ordinary ASP.NET Core project into a fully resilient and robust order-flow implementation supported by the framework.

-Resilient Functions supports both RPC-based and messaging-based solutions.
+Resilient Functions supports both RPC-based and messaging-based communication.
 At first in this chapter a RPC solution will be presented, after which a message-based solution is presented.

 All source code examples together with a ready to run web-api application can be found [here](https://github.com/stidsborg/Cleipnir.ResilientFunctions.Sample.OrderProcessing).